Acne Articles

 Acne and pimples

-or cysts that occur on the face, neck, chest, back, shoulders, and
+lumps or cysts that occur on the face, neck, chest, back, shoulders, and upper arms.

-effected areas.
-Treating acne is important to avoid potential
+permanent scars on effected areas.
+Treating acne is important to avoid potential long-term unsightly

 Five types of acne